 What's so dangerous about a super nice guy?
-Well, just like a super nice women, super nice guys bend over backwards not to hurt your feelings.
+Well, just like a super nice women, super nice guys bend over backwards to avoid hurting your feelings.
 They want to avoid conflict at any cost and so they "make nice."
-They shy away from expressing how they feel about things if they think you won't agree.
+They shy away from expressing how they really feel if they think you won't agree.

-The reality is that you are not who he has envisioned for his future but he is afraid to tell you.
+You're not who he envisioned for his future, but he's afraid to tell you.
 He doesn't want to lose your company or the comfort of having someone he likes to go out with.
-You are easy and "good enough" to fill the time until that special woman comes along.
-Stop Sabotaging Your Love Life!
+He doesn't want you thinking he's a bad guy either.
+So, you're easy and "good enough" to fill the time until that truly special woman comes along.

-How do you recognize the guy who's super nice?
+How do you recognize the guy who is super nice?
 Here are five signs to watch out for:

 - He talks about the future without including you specifically.